RonP3/blog/_posts/2020-09-20-create-an-app-with-dropwizard-maven-and-kotlin.markdown

 configTest: Ron
 ```

-Now, we define our configuration class which extends the Dropwizard Configuration class.
+Now, we define our configuration class, which extends the Dropwizard Configuration class.
 Create MyAppConfig.kt in the configuration package.
 Here is the code:
 ```kotlin
 package com.ronp.mydropwizardapp.configuration